copacobot/ArraysA-Copa/README.md

 Open the project in Visual Studio or VS Code.

-Build and run the project (press F5 or use dotnet run if you have .NET SDK installed)
+Build and run the project